The Night My Girlfriend Dissociated and Forgot Who I Was

 For her, the episodes occur sporadically; she could go months or years without suffering one, but they could also happen several times in a relatively short time span.
 They almost always happened in times of extreme stress.
 She’d later tell me that dissociative episodes happened when her brain was unable to cope with the stress, so it would essentially remove itself from her body for a short period of time to give her a break.

 About three hours into the episode, I could see a few faint glimmers of her personality reappearing.
-She recognised a favourite character and a grin spread across her face.
+She recognized a favorite character and a grin spread across her face.
 A little while later I asked if she knew who I was.
 “I know you,” she said.
 “I love you.”
 It meant a lot to hear those words.

 When we finally got into bed that night she fell asleep instantly, emotionally and physically exhausted.
-She’d wake up with no memory of what had happened, and wouldn’t want to know.
-I lay awake a little while and wondered if there’s anything more terrifying than the human mind.
+She’d wake up with no memory of what had happened and wouldn’t want to know.
+I lay awake a little while and wondered whether there’s anything more terrifying than the human mind.

 I doubt there is.